plurid/plurid/docs/CONTROL_SURFACE.md

 ## Tier 2 — opt out the always-on

 ### Undo

+A peer's applied change (`space.applyRemoteMutation`) CLEARS the local undo/redo stacks (2026-09-06): a snapshot recorded before it would restore the arrangement without the peer's work and broadcast that rollback as yours.
+Hosts see `canUndo` drop through `state.space.history` / `usePluridHistory()`.
+Undo that rebases over remote changes is the follow-up; until then, local history is valid between peer changes.

 History is on by default.
 Drop the middleware entirely (no per-action cost, no snapshot memory) when you own undo or never mutate the arrangement — `space.undo` / `space.redo` then become no-ops.